-- Farm Aid has earned a 4-star rating from Charity Navigator
+- Farm Aid earned a 4-star rating from Charity Navigator

-- Farm Aid also earned an ‘A’ rating from American Institute of Philanthropy’s charitywatch.org.
+- Farm Aid earned a ‘Top Rated’ ranking from American Institute of Philanthropy’s charitywatch.org

-- View Farm Aid’s independent audited financial report for 2015.
+- View Farm Aid’s independent audited financial statements for 2022 and 2021.

 - View Farm Aid’s IRS Letter of Determination and Form 1023 Exempt Status Application.

 - Farm Aid is 501(c)(3) tax-exempt organization as defined by the IRS.
 The IRS requires that the organization benefit the general public for the purpose for which it was established.

 Farm Aid Activities for 2022